alexerlandsson/css-fadeshow/README.md

 ```

 ## Customized Installation
 To customize the installation, download the folder named `scss` and include the file `css-fadeshow.scss` in your project.
-This way of implementation is highly recommended due to the possibility to customize the output.
+This way of implementation is highly recommended due to the possibility to customize the styling.
 SCSS is required when using the fadeshow in this way.

+Global variables and mixins are used and should be taking into consideration before including the scss files into your project.
+All variables and mixins are prefixed with "fs-".

 ### Settings
 All settings are managed from `/global/settings.scss`.
 In this file you will find variables used through the project.